 In today’s increasingly interconnected and environmentally conscious business landscape, Environmental, Social, and Governance (ESG) disclosure has emerged as a critical factor that significantly influences the operations and decision-making processes of procurement teams.
-This article delves into the intricate relationship between ESG disclosure and procurement teams, shedding light on the transformative role it plays in shaping their strategies and priorities.
+This article delves into the intricate relationship between ESG disclosure and procurement teams.
+We also aim to shed light on the transformative role it plays in shaping their strategies and priorities.
 Below are 4 key impacts of ESG disclosure and reporting on procurement teams.

 1. ESG Frameworks and Standards Demand More Supplier Data

-The increasing requirement to use frameworks and standards to disclose corporate ESG data means that there’s more supplier data needed.
+The increasing requirement to use frameworks and standards to disclose corporate ESG data means that there’s a bigger need for supplier data.
 Supply chains are an increasingly integral part of ESG reporting.
 This means that it’s more important than ever that companies can demonstrate a robust approach to assessing, managing, and improving their suppliers’ ESG performance.

 Impact on procurement: